kiirpi/redis-key-expire/README.md

 # Redis Key Expire

-Search with pattern then apply ttl
+Search with pattern if ttl not exist then apply ttl

 ## Build